Intercontinental Exchange Inc. stock outperforms the market on a good trading day | ExBulletin

 Shares of Intercontinental Exchange Inc. ICE,

-advanced 1.04% to $ 113.84 on Monday, on what turned out to be a blended trading session for the stock market, with the S&P 500 SPX index,
+rose 0.47% to $ 114.04 on Tuesday, in what turned out to be an overall dismal trading session for the stock market, with the S&P 500 SPX index,

 Editor’s Note: This story was auto-generated by Automated information, a provider of automation technologies, using data from Dow Jones and FactSet.
 See our terms of use for market data.